emlab-solutions/pyemaps/README.md

   ```
   in your python build virtual environment (pyemaps_build in our example).

   Most of the documentations files are in "docs" directory.
-After making documentation changes to record your changes, compile
-  them with sphinx:
+After making documentation changes to record your changes, compile them with sphinx:
   ```
   sphinx-build -b html source .
   ```
+  The changes resulted from the above can be previewed by opening index.html with avaliable browser.

 ## pyEMAPS Contributor License Agreement [`↩`](#contents) <a id="CLA"></a>

 Please read and agree to our [Contributor License Agreement](CONTRIBUTING.md) before contributing to this project.